kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 * Network policies leverage labels as identities.
   * Labels are mutable at runtime.
 This opens a path for escalating privileges
-  * Most implementations of network policies translate labels to IPs, this involves an eventual consistency nature which can and has lea to over permissiveness in the past.
+  * Most implementations of network policies translate labels to IPs, this involves an eventual consistency nature which can and has led to over permissiveness in the past.

 * Scale.
 Network Policies are enforced using IPs (different selectors in the APIs get translated to IPs).
 This does not scale well with large clusters or beyond a single cluster